grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ~~~

-In this approach, we create more interfaces (which some may not like), but that shouldn't bother us much, because in return, each interface is easier to implement.
+In this approach, we create more interfaces (which some of you may not like), but that shouldn't bother us much, because in return, each interface is easier to implement.
 In other words, if a class is using one of the interfaces, it is easier to write another implementation of it, because there is less methods to implement.
 This means that composability is enhanced, which is what we want the most.

 It pays off.
 For example, one day, we may get a requirement that all writes to the organizational structure have to be traced.
-In such case, All we have to do is to create new class implementing `OrganizationalStructureAdminCommands` which will wrap the original methods with a notification to an observer (that can be either the trace that is required or anything else we like):
+In such case, All we have to do is to create a proxy class implementing `OrganizationalStructureAdminCommands` interface, which will wrap the original class' methods with a notification to an observer (that can be either the trace that is required or anything else we like):

 {lang="csharp"}
 ~~~